Engine casting number (behind water pump / timing chain cover) 400 cid engine 389298 B.

 The "Frame Number" on the left rear of the frame just forward ot the tailpipe hanger holes is unique to the 442.
 The center picture shows the location and the left & right pictures are from 2 different cars.
 Both contain 3864503 S coupe or 9780503 S convertible.

-This HURST shifter is from a 65 442 equipped with the optional M-14 Heavy Duty 3-speed transmission (Ford Toploader), Introduced in February of 65 (late production).
-The M-13 3 speed came standard.
+This HURST shifter is from a 65 442 equipped with the optional M-14 Heavy Duty 3-speed transmission ( Ford Toploader ), Introduced in February of 65 ( late production ).
+Notice it has "442" under the Hurst Logo.
+The M-13 3 speed came standard with the tubular Saganaw handle shown on the right.

 Build Sheet from a 65 442 Sport Coupe built in Fremont, California.